yaowenqiang/yarn/NOTES.md

 + Inside the mapred-site.xml you can more directly turn how many times a MapReduce ApplicationMaster should restart with the property mapreduce.am.max-attempts, the default is 2

+### Calculating the MapReduce Capacity of a Node

+There are 8 important parameters for calculating a node's capacity:

+mapred-site.xml

+mapreduce.map.memory.mb and mapreduce.reduce.memory.mb - memory hard-limit for the mapper or reducer task mapreduce.map.java.opts and mapreduce.reduce.java.opts - The heapsize of jvm -Xmx for the mapper or reducer task.
+This value should always be lower than mapreduce.[map]reduce].memory.mb

+yarn-site.xml

+yarn.schedulre.minmum-allocation-mb - The smallest container yarn will allow yarn.schedulre.maximum-allocation-mb - The largest container yarn will allow yarn.nodemanager.resource.memory-mb - The amout of physical memory on the compute node for containers. it is important that this isn't the total RAM on the node yarn.nodemanager.vmem-pmem-ratio - The amount of virtual memory each container is allowed.
+This is calculated by containerMemoryRequest *  vmem-pmem-ratio